 Files are created successfully.
 All files are blank here as touch creates an empty file only.
 You can have non-empty files as well.

-1. Delete a single file
+1. Delete a single file in Linux

 Use either the rm or unlink command with the filename as a parameter to delete a single file.
 Make sure to provide a complete filename with the extension else you will get